jsowndarrajan/clean-architecture-and-event-sourcing-in-dotnet/README.md

-# Clean Architecture and Event Sourcing application in dotnet
+# Clean Architecture and Event Sourcing in dotnet

 ## Meeting Scheduler